Chinese Language Standardisation Council of Malaysia: Background

 Malaysia is home to approximately 7.2 million ethnic Chinese (23% of the population).
 The use of the Chinese language is preserved through Chinese vernacular education.
 Many varieties of Chinese are also used.

 Malaysian Chinese have the option of sending their children to vernacular public schools which use Chinese as the medium of instruction at the primary level.
 At secondary level, some students opt for Chinese Independent High Schools, instead of national public schools, which use Malay (officially referred to as the Malaysian language (Bahasa Malaysia)) as the medium of instruction.
 It is also widely taught as a third language alongside English and Mandarin in English Medium international schools.

 Malaysia also has a robust Chinese-language media.
 The Sin Chew Daily is the highest-circulated daily newspaper of any language in Malaysia.
 News telecasts read in Chinese (Malaysian Mandarin) are broadcast by state television stations TV2 and Bernama TV, and private stations such as ntv7 and 8TV.

-The simplified Chinese script is used in Malaysia.
+The simplified Chinese script is used officially in Malaysia, however Traditional Chinese scripts see widespread daily usage too especially in online media.

 History

 In 1997, Malaysia hosted the Seminar on Chinese Language Teaching in Southeast Asia, after which scholars in Malaysia agreed to form the Chinese Language Standardisation Working Committee (马来西亚华语规范工委会), which was the predecessor to Yufan.
 The Working Committee consisted of representatives from civil society organisations.
 It was dissolved in 2003.

 In order to standardise the use of Chinese by the Chinese media in Malaysia, the Ministry of Information formed the Standardisation Council on 12 February 2004.
+The Council is later transferred to the Ministry of Education Malaysia in 2006.